bjoern-flagbit/brocksinet.github.io/_posts/2018-02-01-magento2-docker-mac.md

 ---
 layout: post
-title: How to speed up Magento2, Docker and High Sierra on mac
+title: FAST Docker development environment with Magento2 on MacBook with High Sierra
-description: Improve your development speed by a good setup for magento2!
+description: Improve your development speed by a good docker setup for magento2!
 ---
 For a long time i was really really really very frustrated because of Docker, Magento2 and High Sierra.
 If you search for that you will find a lot of tutorials how to speed up your development environment.